Patty Smyth: Reunion with Scandal

 In 2004, VH1 recruited Smyth and the surviving members of Scandal for a Bands Reunited episode, resulting in a small reunion tour of concerts on the East Coast of the United States in 2005.
 The next year, Columbia/Legacy released a new Scandal compilation CD as part of the We Are the '80s series.
 The compilation contained three unreleased tracks from the 1982 recording sessions ("Grow So Wise", "If You Love Me", "I'm Here Tonight") as well as "All My Life," previously available on the flip side of "Goodbye to You".
 In July 2008, Billboard reported the upcoming release of new music by the band (featuring original members Keith Mack and Benjy King).
 They debuted their first single as a band ("Hard for You to Love Me," also referred to as "Make It Hard") in over 24 years on January 17, 2009 in Ridgefield, Connecticut.

 Personal life

-Smyth was married to musician Richard Hell in 1985–86; they had a daughter, Ruby.
-She met tennis player John McEnroe in 1993; their daughter Anna was born in 1995, and the couple married in 1997.
-They have since had another daughter, Ava.
+Smyth was married to musician Richard Hell in 1985–86; they had a daughter.

+She met professional tennis player John McEnroe in 1993.
+Their daughter was born in 1995, and the couple married in 1997.
+They have since had another daughter.
 Smyth and McEnroe live in a duplex on the Upper West Side of Manhattan.